CMOS Forum Help

 The Chicago Manual of Style Online Forum includes a Forum Settings control panel that allows you to create or modify your profile and to change forum options.
 The control panel also includes a variety of tools you can use with the forum, such as a private message account, a buddy list and an ignore list, and a list of subscribed threads.

 The Chicago Manual of Style Online Forum allows you to choose settings for a variety of forum options.
-To modify these options, click on the “Forum Settings” link in the gray box at the top of any forum page.
+To modify these options, click on the “Forum Settings” link at the top of any forum page.
 From there, choose “Edit Options” from the menu on the left and change or update any desired items.
 Options include

 - Messaging and Notification